 For all other questions related to best practices while using KansaStar please contact Kayla Day - KLN Implementation Coach & Process Manager at email@example.com or 620.640.1569.

 Collaboration - Leadership teams are not born.
 They're developed.
 So often, teams are asked to be on committees or to be members of a group without truly understanding how to function as collaborative team members.
 This resource offers research on what it means to be collaborative, why it's necessary, and how to achieve it.

 Data-Based Decision-Making Developing a systematic and purposeful way of exploring data as a leadership team is essential in the successful implementation of effective practices for school improvement.

-Decision-Making Decision making is a vital piece of any groups' success and many don't know that there should be a process around how decisions get and stay made.
+Decision-Making is a vital piece of any group's success and many don't know that there should be a process around how decisions get and stay made.
 This tutorial will encourage leaders and teams to think through the steps needed to move from dialogue to discussion to finally decision making.

 Choosing Indicators - An indicator is an effective practice that is a concrete, behavioral expression of a professional practice that research demonstrates contributes to student learning.
 An indicator is expressed in plain language so that a school team can answer with certainty whether or not it is standard practice in the school.
 Choosing indicators, each aligned with research, can seem like a daunting task for leadership teams to sort through what matters most.
 This tutorial is one way that leadership teams can begin to make decisions about what indicators to add to the SIP (School Improvement Plan).

 Assessing Indicators When the leadership team assesses an indicator, the team is assessing the current level of implementation of that indicator of effective practice in your school.
 This module will walk the team through reflective questions and other considerations when determining the level of implementation for indicators.